Cyrus Wesley Peck: Militia

 Peck joined the Canadian Militia in the late 1880s, serving with the 5th British Columbia Garrison Artillery.
 In the mid-1890s, he travelled to Ontario and lived there for several years.

-In 1894, Peck enlisted as a Private in the 43rd Ottawa and Carleton Rifles in Ottawa.
+In 1894, Peck enlisted as a private in the 43rd Ottawa and Carleton Rifles in Ottawa.
 He attended the militia training and instructional courses in Levis and Toronto, and was promoted to Sergeant and musketry instructor in 1896.
-In late 1896 he travelled to England to join the British Army was not selected for service and he returned home to Canada.
+In late 1896 he travelled to England to join the British Army but was not selected for service and he returned home to Canada.
 He travelled to BC and in 1900 joined the 6th Duke of Connaught's Own Rifles, but soon left to move for the Klondike.
 He and his cousin opened a canning business in Port Essington, near the Skeena River, in 1903.
 He later moved to Prince Rupert and worked in a salmon cannery.

 In 1914, he helped raise the 68th Earl Grey’s Own Rifles and served as Colonel of the regiment.

 First World War

 He went overseas in 1914 as a Major in the 30th Battalion.
 Then in May 1915 Peck joined as a lieutenant colonel in the 16th (Canadian Scottish) Battalion, Canadian Expeditionary Force.
-He was 47 years old.
+He was 44 years old.
 He became the commanding officer of the Regiment during the Battle of the Somme (1916).
 Peck was awarded the Distinguished Service Order (DSO) in the 1917 King's Birthday Honours; a Bar to the DSO, for which the citation in the London Gazette read, "During an attack he showed fine courage and leadership.
 He led his battalion, under difficulties caused by heavy mist, to its final objective, nearly three miles, after severe fighting.
 He personally led his men in an attack on nests of machine guns protecting the enemy's guns, which he captured.
 Some of the guns were of 8-inch calibre."; was Mentioned in Despatches five times; and was wounded twice.

 On 2 September 1918 at Cagnicourt, France (the Drocourt-Queant Line), when Lieutenant Colonel Peck's command, after capturing the first objective, was held up by enemy machine-gun fire, he went forward and made a personal reconnaissance under very heavy fire.
 Returning, he reorganized his battalion and pushed them forward.
 He then went out, under the most intense artillery and machine-gun fire and intercepted the tanks, giving them the necessary directions, pointing out where they were to make for, and thus paving the way for an infantry battalion to push forward.
 To this battalion he subsequently gave the necessary support.
 The full citation was published in a supplement to the London Gazette of 12 November 1918 (dated 15 November 1918):